YCAMInterlab/GRPContractForm/GRPContractForm_English_ver2.md

 10.5 Attribution of Rights Relating to material Development Results

 In the case of material Development Results, ownership of the Development Results shall be attributed to the Host.
 The Host shall not guarantee anything regarding management, including maintenance, of said physical objects.
-In the event the Host wishes to dispose of said pyhsical objects, the Host will contact the Collaborator, and if the Collaborator requests, the Host will transfer the objects to the Collaborator if possible.
+In the event the Host wishes to dispose of said physical objects, the Host will contact the Collaborator, and if the Collaborator requests, the Host will transfer the objects to the Collaborator if possible.
 Any costs incurred by this transfer, including shipment and insurance, shall be the Collaborator's responsibility.

 10.6 Exercise of Shared Rights

 When the Host and the Collaborator co-own in whole or in part IP Rights of the Development Results defined in Articles 10.1-5, the Host or the Collaborator may exercise these rights without the respective co-holder's agreement.
 However, the foregoing shall not apply when rights are found to be exercised without due reason (including rights not exercised by mandatory provision).
 The Host or the Collaborator may only use data that don't involve copyrights.
-This clause shall apply correspondingly when the rights is shared between the Host, the Collaborator, and the Other Collaborator(s), as set forth in Article 10.4.
+This clause shall apply correspondingly when the rights are shared between the Host, the Collaborator, and the Other Collaborator(s), as set forth in Article 10.4.

 10.7 Rental of material Development Results